ttypic/define-messages.macro/README.md

 The main problem with auto ids that even small refactoring could break translations (e.g. you want to rename file with messages or move it).
 But option to implicitly generate prefix could be added in future releases.

+## License

+This package is licensed under MIT license.